Whether you’re an art buff or occasional admirer, this creative Florida city puts culture in the frame.

-Dubbed Florida’s Cultural Coast, Sarasota is packed with enough art galleries, museums, performing arts venues and cultural events to fill your calendar every day of the week.
-Home to the Ringling College of Art & Design, one of the state’s top art schools, the city’s collection of must-see art spots runs the full gamut.
-Think of Sarasota as a sensory destination and explore everything from glitzy fine-art galleries to the unparalleled Ringling Museum of Art.
+Dubbed Florida’s Cultural Coast, Sarasota is packed with enough art galleries, museums and cultural events to fill your calendar every day of the week.
+Home to the Ringling College of Art & Design, one of the state’s top art schools, the city’s collection of must-see spots runs from the Ringling Museum of Art to glitzy fine-art galleries.
+Here’s how to go high-brow in the Sunshine State.

 Founded by Marietta Lee, a local artist and a graduate of the Ringling College of Art & Design, the Marietta Museum of Art & Whimsy is exactly what its name implies.
-It’s only open from November through May and houses light-hearted paintings, sculptures, stained-glass art and an outdoor garden with canopied oaks, giant pink flamingos, a dancing ballerina and even a stainless steel rocket ship – almost all of which are made by women.
+It’s only open from November through May, and houses light-hearted paintings, sculptures and stained-glass art.
+There’s also an outdoor garden with canopied oaks, giant pink flamingos, a dancing ballerina and even a stainless steel rocket ship – almost all of which are made by women.

 Alexis Fraser, a local known as Lipstick Lex, isn’t your typical artist.
 Her medium of choice is lipstick, and her colorful contemporary art is made with layers of her own kisses.
-In every piece she creates, there are messages of self love, beauty and empowerment.
-Just outside downtown Sarasota, the Lipstick Lex Gallery regularly hosts live music, slam poetry, comedians, dueling pianists, lipstick-art workshops and fashion events.
+In every piece she creates, there are messages of self-love, beauty and empowerment.
+Just outside downtown Sarasota, the Lipstick Lex Gallery regularly hosts live music, poetry slams, comedians, lipstick-art workshops and fashion events.

-Taking over the 1927-built Sarasota High School building, Sarasota Art Museum is Sarasota’s first-ever fully contemporary art museum.
-Unveiled in December 2019, it has a tree-lined courtyard at the entrance with two sculptural installations, Celadon Landscape by Jean Shin and Zen Jail by J Patrick Walsh III.
-Don’t miss the Tower Gallery with larger-than-life paintings and sculptures under cathedral-like ceilings, or local photographer Barbara Banks’s The Worker Project – it documents the construction of the museum with portraits of every worker and artisan who helped bring it to life.
+Taking over the 1927-built Sarasota High School building, Sarasota Art Museum is Sarasota’s first contemporary-only art museum.
+Unveiled in 2019, it has a tree-lined courtyard at the entrance with two sculptural installations: Celadon Landscape by Jean Shin and Zen Jail by J Patrick Walsh III.
+Don’t miss the Tower Gallery with larger-than-life paintings and sculptures under cathedral-like ceilings, or local photographer Barbara Banks’ The Worker Project, which documents the construction of the museum with portraits of every worker and artisan who helped bring it to life.

-Opened in 1983, Chasen Galleries is a fine art gallery with works by more than 140 contemporary artists, sculptors and glass artisans, comprised of a mix of big names on the art circuit and newcomers.
-Carol Milne’s knitted glass sculptures are always a favorite here.
+Opened in 1983, Chasen Galleries is a fine art gallery with works by more than 140 contemporary artists, sculptors and glass artisans, with a mix of big names on the art circuit and newcomers, too.
+Carol Milne’s knitted-glass sculptures are always a favorite here.
 Chasen Galleries now has three locations in Sarasota and has art for all budgets and interests.

 This unique art gallery is a must-see for its unconventional collection.
-It’s the only gallery in America that displays Italian artist and pianist Massimo Meda’s 3D-fluorescent paintings, concrete Medablocks and stainless steel furniture.
-It has its own in-residence Italian artist, Fabio Dal Boni, who paints award-winning fine art photography on aluminum and canvas.
-Making the gallery even more rock’n’roll, AlexArt International occupies a 1948-built building that was once home to Morrison’s Cafeteria, an alleged favorite of Elvis Presley.
+It’s the only gallery in America that displays Italian artist and pianist Massimo Meda’s 3D-fluorescent paintings, concrete Medablocks and stainless-steel furniture.
+It has its own in-residence Italian artist, Fabio Dal Boni, who paints award-winning fine art photography on aluminium and canvas.
+AlexArt International also occupies a 1948-built building that was once home to Morrison’s Cafeteria, a favorite of Elvis Presley.